Prevention and early intervention

 Things to consider when interpreting results

-- Data are restricted to people with disability living in households who have been to a hospital emergency department for own health in the last 12 months.
-Data are based on subjective assessment of the person with disability, not that of a medical professional.
+• Data for this measure exclude people who did not know if their GP could have provided care for the most recent time they went to the emergency department and is restricted to people with disability living in households who have been to a hospital emergency department for their own health in the last 12 months.

-These data show the number of people with disability (of all ages) who felt a general practitioner (GP) could have provided care for their most recent visit to the emergency department (within the past 12 months).
-Data from 2012 to 2018 are used.
-In 2018, 119,500 people with disability had GP-type emergency department presentations, as did 135,700 people in 2012.
+The data in the graph and the table below show the number of people with disability (of all ages) who felt a general practitioner (GP) could have provided care for their most recent visit to the emergency department (within the past 12 months).
+Data from 2012 to 2022 are used.
+In 2022, 154,500 people with disability had GP-type emergency department presentations, as did 135,700 people in 2012.

 For the latest data and breakdowns of the data, see Australia’s Disability Strategy Outcomes Framework | Avoidable emergency presentations.